 Have a plan of attack

 The arena is huge and crowded, so give yourself plenty of time to get from session to session.
 Top tip: try to choose events based on where they are in the arena, so you don’t go mad running around.

 There are literally thousands of delegates, so don’t expect to stroll up ten minutes before a huge tech rockstar begins speaking and expect to get a prime seat.
 Aim to arrive at least 90 minutes early for morning sessions, and no later than three hours before the opening event.

 Day ticket holders queue in a different place than those with full tickets.
 Confusing, right?
 It’s not very clearly marked, so double-check before getting in line.

 Don’t rely on Wi-Fi

-When thousands of people are gathered in one place, Wi-Fi can get a little sluggish.
+When thousands of people are gathered in one place, Wi-Fi can get a little sluggish from time to time.
 When those thousands are all tech-heads?
 Forget about it.
 Being able to fall back on 4G will make your day run smoother (especially when you’re trying to find that cool bar in the Bairro Alto all agreed to meet up in later).